7 Ways Manufacturers Can Inspire Distributors and Resellers

-In the channel industry, where B2B corporations depend on the actions of their channel partners to gauge sales, motivation is particularly important.
+In the channel, where B2B corporations depend on the actions of their channel partners to gauge sales, motivation is particularly important.
 Unfortunately, vendors struggle to motivate, let alone communicate, with their respective distributors/resellers via the indirect sales funnel.

 Today’s marketplace is a busy and competitive environment.
 A capitalistic society built around one commonality: money.

-The modern business executive is fixated on how to increase the value of their brand, and your product can help them achieve that.
+The modern business executive is fixated on how to increase the value of their brand.
+Your product can help them achieve that.
 However, establishing a successful channel partnership that goes beyond purchasing is complicated.
 If you intend to motivate distributors/resellers, you’re going to have to rely on something other than emails, phone calls and Skype for a successful channel partnership.

 1.)
 Eliminate Channel Conflict

 After surveying the market ecosystem (for what feels like an entirety), you finally have a prospect in place.
-The deal is a vendor’s dream scenario: great margins, industry influence, and long-lasting channel partner potential.
+The deal is a vendor’s dream scenario: great margins, industry influence, and successful channel partnership potential.